 These Anonymous members belong to Anonymous for the Voiceless, or AV, and focus exclusively on animal rights.

-AV started their own movement last year, beginning in the Victorian capital, Melbourne before moving their attentions to the busier Sydney in New South Wales this week.
-Taking to the streets in an Occupy-style, they also now have a headquarters in Chiang Mai, Thailand with several Anonymous chapters of this faction expanding all over the world.
+AV started their own movement last year, beginning in the Victorian capital Melbourne before moving their attention to the busier city Sydney, this week.
+They also now have a headquarters in Chiang Mai, Thailand, with several Anonymous AV chapters expanding across the world.

-Melbourne has equally experienced these events, demonstrating to the public what animals go through in captivity, but the Sydney chapter, only founded last year in November, launched their second public event, Curb of Truth, at Pitt Street Mall this week.
+The Sydney chapter, only founded last November, launched their second public event, Curb of Truth, at Pitt Street Mall this week.

-Curb of Truth’s message was to go vegan and not participate in the cruel slaughter of animals.
-And the message appeared clear to spectators, with some frozen to the images displayed.
+Curb of Truth’s message is to go vegan and not participate in the slaughter of animals.
+And the message appeared clear to spectators, with some frozen in front of the images displayed.

 “We were sickened by the contents of the video and we encourage authorities to take appropriate action,” he said.
 “Farmers care for their animals and are themselves the strong advocates of good animal health and welfare outcomes … best practice farming is vital to the livelihood of Australian farmers.
 Not complying with animal welfare requirements is unacceptable,” Mahar said to The Guardian during an interview.